TERREMEMBER/znbase/docs/content/latest/secure/authentication/password-authentication.md

   </li>
 </ul>

-By default, password authentication is disabled, allowing users and clients to connect to and interact with YugabyteDB with minimal effort.
+By default, password authentication is disabled, allowing users and clients to connect to and interact with ZNbaseDB with minimal effort.
 For production clusters, password authentication is important for maximizing the security.
 The password authentication methods work similarly, but differ in how user passwords are stored on the server and how the password provided by the client is sent across the connection.

 ## Password authentication methods

-The following password authentication methods are supported by YugabyteDB.
+The following password authentication methods are supported by ZNbaseDB.

 ### MD5

 The MD5 method (`md5`) prevents password sniffing and avoids storing passwords on the server in plain text, but provides no protection if an attacker obtains password hashes from the server or from clients (by sniffing, man-in-the-middle, or by brute force).
-This method is the default password encryption for YugabyteDB clusters.
+This method is the default password encryption for ZNbaseDB clusters.

 The MD5 hash algorithm is not considered secure against determined attacks.
 Some of the security risks include: